Read This First

 Prompt 3: Rigorously lay out the experimental design behind three scientific experiments that demonstrate the value of induction.

-The central claim is this: The design of scientific experiments often embodies the principles of inductive reasoning, moving from specific observations to general conclusions.
+In plain terms: The design of scientific experiments often embodies the principles of inductive reasoning, moving from specific observations to general conclusions.

 To determine how traits are inherited from one generation to the next.